utkarshchoubeycs/zeco-youtube/README.md

 - Support for language selection
 - Returns transcripts in SRT format suitable for subtitle applications
 - Simple REST API with both GET and POST endpoints
+- Vercel deployment ready

 ## Installation

-1. Make sure you have Python 3.7+ installed.
+1. Make sure you have Python 3.12+ installed (latest stable version, compatible with Vercel deployment).

 2. Create and activate a virtual environment: